jonlinca/ACLandR_KMeans/README.md

 To use K-means, the values we want to use must be numeric.
 In this case, the features we want to compare will be:

-* Minutes_Billed
+* *Minutes_Billed*
-* Amount = Amount_August + Amount_September + Amount_October
+* *Amount = Amount_August + Amount_September + Amount_October*

-We will create an clean, yet unprocessed dataframe that can be sent into R. First, lets create a new ACL Project, and then use the following script to import data.
+We will create an clean yet unprocessed dataframe that can be sent into R. Lets create a new ACL Project, and then use the following script to import data.
 Remember to download the data from ACL 303 into the same folder before continuing.

 ```
 SET SAFETY OFF